 It’s too damn cold to even think about going outside so let’s grab our snuggies (I know you secretly bought one, it’s fine), our favorite pair of sweatpants (embrace the elastic waistband) and eat some healthy turkey chili.

-- 1 Tablespoon vegetable oil
+- 1 Tablespoon avocado oil (or canola oil)

-- 1 cup chopped onion
+- 1 cup onion, chopped